goabstract/Awesome-Design-Tools/README.md

 ### Icons Tools

-Here are thousands of vector icons for everything.
-All icons are available in SVG, so you can easily customize them and use them for personal and commercial use:
+As well as fonts, icons are used in every design.
+These basic elements support and guide many user actions inside the product.
+Without a doubt, icons are a vital element in user navigation.
+While making those small design elements is hard and time-consuming, you can get thousands of vector icons for personal and commercial use.

 * [Animaticons](http://animaticons.co/) — animaticons are a growing set of beautiful, high-resolution, animated GIF icons that you can customize.
 * [Digital Nomad Icons](http://digitalnomadicons.com/) — lifestyle icon & emoji pack for your next project.
 25 high resolution flat icons. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)